-The Department will conduct on-line application workshops and pre-application consultations for the Round 3 application submission.
+The Department will conduct online application workshops for the Round 4 application submission.
 MHP workshop details, and related program information, will be posted on the MHP website.
-Appointments are required for pre-application consultations.
-Appointment requests and workshop questions should be directed to: MHP@hcd.ca.gov.
+Workshop questions should be directed to: MHP@hcd.ca.gov.

 D. Disclosure of Application